Temporary Food Service Facility Permits

-If you are planning to sell food at a public event in Prince George’s County, you may need a Temporary Food Service Facility Permit.
-These permits are issued to prospective food and drink vendors that operate in conjunction with a fair, festival, carnival, community day, concession stand, or other special events.
+If you're thinking about selling food at a public event in Prince George’s County, you might need a Temporary Food Service Facility Permit.
+These permits are given to people who want to sell food or drinks at fairs, festivals, carnivals, community days, concession stands, or other special events.

-Applicants for temporary food service permits will be contacted the week before the event.
-All vendors and organizers should be prepared for an inspection at any time during the event.
-Temporary food service operations must meet temporary and special food service requirements.
-The license will be delivered by the inspector at the event or by e-mail in advance.
+Applicants for temporary food service permits will get a message the week before the event.
+Everyone, including vendors and organizers, should be ready for an inspection during the event.
+Temporary food service operations must follow certain rules, which you can find under temporary and special food service requirements.
+The inspector will give you the permit at the event or send it to you by email beforehand.

 You might need more permits from other County departments.
 Contact the Department of Permitting, Inspections, and Enforcement for more information.